Some posts contain compensated links. Please read this disclaimer for more info.

 Banitsa – Yummiest Bulgarian Breakfast

 Banitsa, sometimes written as banitza, is not only one of Bulgaria’s most famous foods, it’s also one of its most versatile.
 This baked pastry can be served hot or cold and can be made to be sweet or savory.

-While this may be one of Bulgaria’s rare high-calorie foods, you can opt for varieties that are filled with spinach, onions, leeks, or cabbage as a bit of a healthier option.
-You’ll often see people eating banitsa with a side of yogurt, and during the festive winter season, the pastry often contains good luck charms or coins.
+While this may be one of the rare high-calorie Bulgarian cuisine items, you can opt for varieties that are filled with spinach, onions, leeks, or cabbage as a bit of a healthier option.
+You’ll often see people eating banitsa with a side of yogurt, and during the festive winter season, the pastry usually contains good luck charms or coins.